 - All government-community dialogue must take place in the language of the intended recipients.
 This means that government personnel who engage with Aboriginal communities must learn local languages.
 This is essential, as the anthropologist Elkin pointed out way back in 1926; backed also by Donald Thomson.
 A lingua franca is evident in every community.
 The logistics are simple, the personnel already exist, and all that is needed is for government to abandon colonialism and to finally discharge its responsibilities to Australia’s cultural indigenous people.

-This entirely subjective and arbitrary term has been coined in advance of a more applicable means of measuring emotional and psychological maturation of youth, which can then be applied universally and despite disparate cultures.
+This entirely subjective and arbitrary term has been coined in advance of a preferable means of measuring emotional and psychological maturation of youth, which can then be applied universally encompassing even disparate cultures.

 Because an immediate obstacle to defining a given normative maturation level is deciding at what point in history was normal maturation most measurably achieved, and at what stage in life did each stage occur, there will need to be a consensus formed in this regard.

 Predictably, social scientists and educationists will agonise over the impossibility of installing accuracy to such a scale, so we would be well-advised to settle this issue here and now, within the community.